How Much Does Developmental Editing Cost?

 - Genre expectations.

-The result of developmental editing is a manuscript that contains both tracked changes and embedded comments.
+The result of editing is a manuscript that contains both tracked changes and embedded comments.
 There will also be a separate editor's report that will outline the key problems and the suggestions that can be made to resolve these problems.

-Developmental editing is a time-consuming process, and the turnaround time is normally measured in weeks and months, not days.
+Editing is a time-consuming process, and the turnaround time is normally measured in weeks and months, not days.
 However, the final product can transform a good novel into a great novel.

 Types of Pricing